HuchieWuchie/AAU_franka_moveit/README.md

 Follow the instructions from here and install the RT patch for kernel version 5.4.19.
 Other patches might work as well, but bugs and problems have been encountered.

-## 3. Install the AAU_franka_moveit repository
+## 2.2.
+Install the AAU_franka_moveit repository (Franka pc)

-This step should be done on BOTH the Franka pc AND the ROS pc.
+After having installed the pre-requisites on the Franka pc, the moveit package given in this repository needs to be installed.
+Notice this package also needs to be installed on the ROS pc since it contains some service messages that is required for communicating between the Franka and ROS pc, but that is described further later on.

-### 3.1 Install packages:
+### 2.2.1 Install packages (Franka pc):

+Install the following ros packages.

 #### ROS packages: